How to Use a Pregnancy Pillow

 What are the Different Types of Pregnancy Pillows?

 The C-shaped pregnancy pillow is designed to provide support to the neck, head, back and pelvic regions.
-They are a favourite among pregnant women because they can prevent pelvic pain and reduce water retention, especially in the leg area.
+They are a favourite among pregnant women because they can prevent pelvic pain.

 The downside to using a C-shaped pillow is that they are not ideal for sleepers who constantly shift positions.
-This pillow is specifically designed for side sleepers though, so it will help you remain in that position.
-Luckily, it provides good support to the neck and shoulder, so you don’t have to worry about pain in those areas once you get up in the morning.
+Although this pillow is specifically designed for side sleepers, it may limit your ability to move around.
+It also provides good support to the neck and shoulder, so you don’t have to worry about pain in those areas once you get up in the morning.

 U-shaped pillows support the whole body.
 The head, neck, belly, knees and even your ankles can be supported.
-This type of pillow is great for women who shift from side to side, and even to their backs, while sleeping.
-The shape allows for continuous support as you shift so you don’t experience discomfort while lying in either position.
-Needless to say, fussy sleepers can also use this pillow.
+This type of pillow is great for women who shift from side to side and even to their backs while sleeping.
+The shape allows for continuous support as you shift around at night.
+The U-shaped pillow can support the spine and promote the correct alignment.

 If the U-shaped pillow is too big (or too pricey), a good alternative is the V-shaped pillow.
 This type of pregnancy pillow is smaller and more affordable, compared to the U-shaped one.
 However, it is just as comfortable and supportive.
 This pillow supports the head, neck and shoulders as you sleep on your side.